MustardOS/mustardos.github.io/release/archive/awbanana.md

 {: .new }
 > The update requires you to already have **2410.1 BANANA** or **2410.2 BIG BANANA** already setup and installed
 > on your device.
-Using modified muOS installations or previous versions may have strange or breaking outcomes.
+Using modified MustardOS installations or previous versions may have strange or breaking outcomes.

 {: .important }
 > * To get the most benefit out of this release you will **need to reflash!**